Fruits, Veggies, Fiber and GMO’s

 The point I want to discuss today is fiber because that has become quite a popular topic in recent years.
 However, there seems to be some confusion.
 Let’s clear that up!

-There are actually a couple of types of fiber.
+There are a couple of types of fiber.
 There is soluble and insoluble fiber.
 They both play a role in our health.
 However, many see or hear the word “fiber” and just run with it.
 That is probably not the best thing to do.

 More often than not, when people see or hear fiber, insoluble fiber is what they are thinking about.
-This type of fiber is found in foods such as wheat bran, vegetables, and whole grains.
+This fiber is found in foods such as wheat bran, vegetables, and whole grains.
 This is the stuff that adds bulk to your stool.
 It is also what I call a pusher because it pushes food more quickly through the stomach and intestines.
 However, this is not always a good thing.
 This is especially true if you are trying to repair your intestinal tract or already have loose stools.

 The fiber that you should become more familiar with is soluble fiber.
 This type of fiber attracts water and turns into a gel during digestion.
 This type of fiber is what I call a gooer.
-Soluble fiber slows digestion and helps feed beneficial bacteria, making it easier for them to do their job – which is to help you absorb the nutrients.
+Soluble fiber slows digestion and helps feed beneficial bacteria, making it easier for them to do their job to help you absorb the nutrients.

 The best part of soluble fiber is the slew of health benefits that come from it.
 For instance, this type of fiber can help manage your weight because it helps keep you feeling full without adding calories to your diet; soluble fiber attaches to cholesterol and moves it out of the body, which can help your heart, and it can keep diabetes under control because it is not well absorbed and does not contribute to blood sugar spikes (Zelman, 2015).